 Baron and Hannah

 Through the years, he covers his face in bandage and lives on with Hannah.
 He continues having the life-giving serum.
 He administers it to Hannah too.
-Centuries pass.
+A couple of centuries pass.
 The Baron continues to assume different identities and lives on.
 So does Hannah.
 But she’s a little girl, she has no idea of her origins.
 Here’s the other disgusting bit.
 Volmer plans on having a child with Hannah once she comes of age.
 Again, if you have been watching Game of Thrones, this should feel right at home.

 200 years later, the mystical spa is eventually built by the Baron who by now has taken on a different face and name.
 The Baron goes by the name of Director Volmer, the owner of the sanitarium.
 The Spa or the Sanitarium as they call it is nothing different from the centre for experimentation on eels and people.
 The Baron (as Director Volmer) continues to further his experiments.
 He uses this knowledge to get humans and filter the water to distill out the life-giving essence.
 Only now, he doesn’t use humans by force.
 He tricks the rich and the wealthy folks who have nothing in their lives other than money.
 The spa lures the ones who are quite successful but hollow on the inside.
 These people have no one in the world that really cares for them.
 These people are told that they are being “cured” from their empty state of existence.
 The water is poisonous to all these humans who are consuming it.
 It makes them hallucinate.
 The constant pampering and the fake stress-free existence makes them all believe that they are being cured by the water they are consuming.